 Q. We want to start using contextual data.
 Can you direct us to further sources of help?

-A. Good practice on the use of contextual data can be found on the Supporting Professionalism in Admissions (SPA) website and SPA’s research report ‘Fair Admissions to Higher Education: The use of contextual data in admissions at a sample of universities and colleges in the UK’.
+A. Good practice on the use of contextual data can be found on the Supporting Professionalism in Admissions (SPA) website in their work on contextualised admissions.
 SPA would also be happy to discuss contextual data with individual institutions.

 Q. We want to target our outreach as effectively as possible.
 Can you direct us to any advice/best practice on this?

 A. The HEFCE publication ‘Higher education outreach: targeting disadvantaged learners’ (HEFCE 2007/12) gives guidance on effective ways to target outreach activities at people from communities under-represented in HE.
 It also includes a three-stage methodology to make targeting more effective.

 Action on Access’s Higher Education Progression Framework Guide (2008) sets out a model approach to prepare disadvantaged learners for higher education, engaging directly with schools in a sustained way.
 This approach provides a set of principles and characteristics to guide institutions in moving beyond one-off WP interventions to a sequence of experiences for learners within a sustained and planned programme “integrated with the activities of the wider learning community of schools and colleges”.

 Q. What is OFFA’s view on institutions offering fee discounts, or increases in support, late in the application cycle?

 A. Press coverage has highlighted the possibility that institutions may decide to discount their fees or increase their financial support late in the application cycle as a way of filling undersubscribed courses (for example during Clearing).
 Ultimately this is a decision for institutions.
 However, we expect you to consider the potential impact carefully.